PanDAWMS/panda-docs/docs/source/admin_guide/admin_guide.rst

   taskParamMap['prodSourceLabel'] = 'test'
   taskParamMap['site'] = 'TEST_SITE'

-they would need to be changed to organization, activity, compute resource names registered in the previous step.
+they would need to be changed to organization, activity, computing resource names registered in the previous step.
 Then

 .. prompt:: bash